Proverbs 20:21

 Wealth gained too quickly rarely carries lasting blessing.

-21 An inheritance quickly gained at the beginning, won’t be blessed in the end.
+21 An inheritance gained quickly will not be blessed in the end.

 Wealth gained too quickly rarely carries lasting blessing.